StrikingLoo/strikingloo.github.io/_posts/2019-04-14-vim-basics.md

 vim sample.txt
 ```

-so that we can start this tutorial!
+so that we can start this tutorial.

 ## First steps: navigating, editing and exiting.